Skip to Content

 romania 10 bani 1917

-Diving into the treasure trove of fun facts about Romania, one particularly intriguing tidbit is about its claim to the world of numismatics.
+Speaking of fun facts about Romania, one particularly intriguing piece of information is about the country’s contribution to the world of numismatics.
 Romania is credited with issuing the smallest banknote ever put into circulation.
-This minuscule monetary marvel was released in 1917 and it measured just 27.5 x 38 mm, akin to a large postage stamp, and had a face value of 10 bani.
+This minuscule monetary marvel was released in 1917 and it measured just 27.5 x 38 mm, no larger than an average postage stamp, and had a face value of 10 bani.

 Home To Nobel Laureates